The Crossing Tverberg Theorem: Discussion

-The procedure of applying successively the fixing operation terminates.
-To this end it is enough to show that if $\mu(T_i) \cap \mu(T_j)=\emptyset$, and let's say $\mu(F_i)\subset \mu(F_j)$, then the restriction of $\mu$ to the subgraph of $K_{3n-2}$ induced by $V(T_i)\cup V(T_j)$ is contained in $\mu(F_j)$.
-Indeed, then the volume argument goes through if we consider volumes of $\mu(F_i)$'s.
-The previous claim follows since every 4 vertices in a pseudolinear drawing of a complete graph induce either a crossing free drawing of $K_4$ or a drawing of $K_4$ with exactly one pair of crossing edges in the interior of a disc bounded by a crossing free 4-cycle, see Figure~\ref{fig:pseudo} for an illustration. \end{proof}
+The procedure of applying successively the fixing operation terminates due to the following argument.
+First, observe that every four vertices in a pseudolinear drawing of a complete graph induce either a crossing free drawing of $K_4$ or a drawing of $K_4$ with exactly one pair of crossing edges in the interior of a disc bounded by a crossing free 4-cycle, see Figure~\ref{fig:pseudo} for an illustration.
+It follows that if $\mu(T_i) \cap \mu(T_j)=\emptyset$, and let's say $\mu(F_i)\subset \mu(F_j)$, then the restriction of $\mu$ to the subgraph of $K_{3m-2}$ induced by $V(T_i)\cup V(T_j)$ is contained in $\mu(F_j)$.
+Indeed, otherwise there exists a vertex $u\in V(T_i)$ and $v\in V(T_j)$ such that $\mu(uv)$ crosses an edge of $T_j$, let us denote it by $wz$, that is not incident to $v$.
+Then the restriction of $\mu$ to the subgraph of $K_{3m-2}$ induced by $\{u,v,w,z\}$ is a drawing of $K_4$ that is not pseudolinear (contradiction).
+Therefore the volume argument goes through if we consider, say, volumes of $\mu(F_i)$'s. \end{proof}

 A drawing of a graph in the plane is \emph{simple} if every pair of edges intersect at most once either at a common end point or in a proper crossing.
-Clearly, all pseudolinear drawings of complete graphs are also simple, but not vice-versa.
+Clearly, all pseudolinear drawings of complete graphs are also simple, but not vice-versa, as illustrated in the last drawing in Figure~\ref{fig:pseudo}.
 Hence, it might be worthwhile to extend Theorem~\ref{thm:mainTopPlane} to simple drawings of complete graphs.

-If we want the interiors of the triangles to be pairwise intersecting, we only known that we can take $m=O(\log n^{1/6})$ which is easily derived from the following result of Pach, Solymosi and T\'oth~\cite{PST2003_unavoidable}.
+If we want the interiors of the triangles to be pairwise intersecting, we only known that we can take $m$ at least $\Omega(\log^{1/6}n)$ which is easily derived from the following result of Pach, Solymosi and T\'oth~\cite{PST2003_unavoidable}.
 Every simple drawing of $K_n$ contains a drawing of $K_m$ that is weakly isomorphic to a so-called convex complete graph or a twisted complete graph, see Figure~\ref{fig:twisted}, for which Theorem~\ref{thm:mainTopPlane} holds.
 We omit the proof of the latter which is rather straightforward.
 For example, if in a twisted drawing of $K_{3n}$ the vertices are labeled as indicated in the figure, $\{\{0+i,n+i,2n+i\}| \ i=0,\ldots, n-1\}$ is a crossing Tverberg partition.